AOSC-Dev/bash-config/README.md

   * Sets up the PS1
   * Sets up aliases
   * Sets up some bash-specific variables.
-  * Prepares the `_lastdir` functions for saving last directory on logout.
 * `profile` - Environment variables for all POSIX login shells
   * Sets up `$PATH` and `$MANPATH`:
     * Ignores lines starting with `#`.